 In December 1999, Steffi Graf was named the greatest female tennis player of the 20th century by a panel of experts assembled by the Associated Press.

-For the 2000 Olympics, Lisa Raymond, despite being the top-ranked doubles player in the world, was passed over for Team USA in favor of Serena Williams by captain Billie Jean King, leading to an unsuccessful challenge by Raymond.
+For the 2000 Olympics, Lisa Raymond was passed over for Team USA in favour of Serena Williams by captain Billie Jean King, even though Raymond was the top-ranked doubles player in the world at the time, and Raymond unsuccessfully challenged the selection.

 In 2000, the "Super 9" events became the Tennis Masters Series.

-In 2004, the ITF implemented a new rankings scheme to encourage greater participation in doubles, by combining two rankings (singles and doubles) into one combined tally.
+In 2004, the ITF implemented a new ranking scheme to encourage greater participation in doubles, by combining singles and doubles rankings into one combined tally.

 In 2004, the Tennis Masters Series became the ATP Masters Series.

-In 2006, Billie Jean King called Martina Navratilova the greatest singles, doubles and mixed doubles player who's ever lived.
+In 2006, Billie Jean King stated that Martina Navratilova is the greatest singles, doubles, and mixed doubles player ever.

-In 2007, the Australian Open and Wimbledon introduced the Hawk-Eye challenge system, allowing players to challenge line calls.
+In 2007, the Australian Open and Wimbledon introduced the Hawk-Eye challenge system for challenging line calls.

-In June 2008, the Bleacher Report published a list ranking Martina Navratilova as the top female tennis player of all time.
+In June 2008, the Bleacher Report ranked Martina Navratilova as the top female player of all time.

-In 2009, the Masters Series was renamed to the "ATP Masters 1000", referring to the number of ranking points earned by the winner of each tournament.
+In 2009, the Masters Series was renamed to the "ATP Masters 1000", with the number referring to the ranking points earned by the winner.

-In July 2010, Sportswriter John Wertheim of Sports Illustrated stated in an article that Serena Williams is the greatest female tennis player ever.
+In July 2010, John Wertheim of Sports Illustrated stated that Serena Williams is the greatest female tennis player ever.

 As of 2011, six of the nine "1000" level tournaments are combined ATP and WTA events.

-In March 2012, the Tennis Channel published a combined list of the 100 greatest men and women tennis players of all time, with Steffi Graf ranked as the greatest female player (3rd overall).
+In March 2012, the Tennis Channel published a combined list of the 100 greatest men and women tennis players of all time.

 In 2012, the Dubai Tennis Championships offered the largest financial incentive to players, with total prize money of US$2,313,975.

-In November 2018, Tennis.com polled its readers and Graf came in first as the greatest women's tennis player of all time.
+In November 2018, Tennis.com polled its readers, and Graf was chosen as the greatest women's tennis player of all time.

 In 2018, a Tennis.com panel selected Serena Williams as the greatest female tennis player in the Open Era.